 In order to calculate the time value of options and guarantees, a Monte Carlo simulation based on 1000 risk-neutral stochastic scenarios generated in an economic scenario generator (ESG) has been used.
 Scenarios are created based on the risk-free interest rate curve and take into account market pricing of the volatility for interest, equity and property.
-The asset allocation is set to match the actual allocation at the time of calculation, and is assumed to be constant throughout the projection.
+The asset allocation is set to match the actual allocation on the calculation date and is changed during the projection based on the way Storebrand adjust the investment portfolios to risk bearing capacity.
+This is an improvement during 2017, as for 2016 allocation was assumed constant through the projection.